owncloud/docs/docs/checking-broken-links.md

 ...
 ```

-### linkchecker
+### A general linkchecker utility

-A description of ``linkchecker`` can be found [here](https://linkchecker.github.io/linkchecker/index.html) including a link to [github](https://github.com/linkchecker/linkchecker/)

-Follow this procedure, based on Ubuntu, to install linkchecker, which needs python2.7
+A description of ``linkchecker`` can be found [here](https://linkchecker.github.io/linkchecker/index.html) including a link to [github](https://github.com/linkchecker/linkchecker/).
+Follow this procedure, based on Ubuntu, to install linkchecker, which needs python2.7:

 ```console
 sudo apt-get install python-dev